Introduction to Indoor Air Quality

 How Outdoor Air Enters a Building

-Outdoor air can enter and leaves a building by: infiltration, natural ventilation, and mechanical ventilation.
+Outdoor air can enter and leave a building by: infiltration, natural ventilation, and mechanical ventilation.
 In a process known as infiltration, outdoor air flows into buildings through openings, joints, and cracks in walls, floors, and ceilings, and around windows and doors.
 In natural ventilation, air moves through opened windows and doors.
 Air movement associated with infiltration and natural ventilation is caused by air temperature differences between indoors and outdoors and by wind.
 Finally, there are a number of mechanical ventilation devices, from outdoor-vented fans that intermittently remove air from a single room, such as bathrooms and kitchen, to air handling systems that use fans and duct work to continuously remove indoor air and distribute filtered and conditioned outdoor air to strategic points throughout the house.
 The rate at which outdoor air replaces indoor air is described as the air exchange rate.
 When there is little infiltration, natural ventilation, or mechanical ventilation, the air exchange rate is low and pollutant levels can increase.

 Indoor Air Quality and Environmental Justice